Mauhing/balena_pi2_motion_dection_for_parents/README.md

-# Raspberry Pi Motion Detection with Balena
+# Raspberry Pi Motion Detection (PIR Motion Sensor) with Balena

 This repository demonstrates how to integrate a Raspberry Pi 2 with a motion sensor using the free Balena cloud service.
 This setup allows users to access motion detection logs from anywhere in the world, provided there is an internet connection.